Phormium mealybug unlike glasshouse mealybugs, only affects New Zealand flax and can survive out of doors throughout the year.

 Phormium mealybug is only found on Phormium and like the host plant originates from New Zealand, it is able to survive British winters out of doors.
 Most other mealybugs found in Britain are dependent on glasshouse conditions.
 Mealybugs are sap sucking true bugs.
 They excrete excess sugars as honeydew this lands on the leaves and stems were it is often colonised by sooty moulds, giving the surfaces a blackened appearance.

-The mealybugs tend to cluster around the base of leaves.
+This species of mealybug tends to cluster around the base of leaves.
 On young plants large populations can cause plants to lack vigour and foliage may die prematurely.
-Older established plants seem to be more tolerant of this insect and will often survive without obvious damage.
+Older

 In most cases this insect needs to be tolerated.
-It is a very difficult insect to control as the mealybugs are concealed at the base of leaves or where leaf margins are folded together.
+Being an introduced species it has few natural enemies.
+It is a very difficult insect to manage as the mealybugs are concealed at the base of leaves or where leaf margins are folded together.
 This makes it very difficult to reach them with a pesticide and none of the products currently available to home gardeners is likely to give effective control.

-- Established plants can tolerate light populations of Phormium mealybug
+- Established plants can often tolerate populations of Phormium mealybug

 - When purchasing a Phormium examine it carefully and reject any that shows signs of mealybug.
 A plant free of mealybug is likely to remain in that condition as this insect cannot fly and there is little opportunity for it to spread from other gardens in Britain